Find foundation-friendly plants for the Northeast below, and read the article by Nick McCullough for even more ideas:

 Conditions: Partial sun; average, well-drained soil

-This hydrangea is another fine introduction by Dr. Tom Ranney’s plant development group at NC State University.
+This hydrangea is another fine introduction by Dr. Tom Ranney’s plant development group at North Carolina State University.
 Bred from the native H. arborescens, this cultivar is the first pink-flowered mophead form of smooth hydrangea to hit the market.
 Vibrant, sterile florets emerge as domes of deep pink, softening to a warm rose hue as they mature.
 These large flower heads adorn this hybrid from early summer until frost.
 If you like the white selection, ‘Annabelle’, this cultivar is surely worth a try.
 One dollar from every plant sold is donated to the Breast Cancer Research Foundation; nearly $1 million has been raised to date.

-4. ‘Sum And Substance’ Hosta
+4. ‘Sum and Substance’ hosta

-Name: Hosta ‘Sum And Substance’
+Name: Hosta ‘Sum and Substance’

 Size: 2 to 3 feet tall and 6 feet wide

 Conditions: Full shade to partial sun; average to rich, moist, well–drained soil